 # Events

 An event is what causes a state machine to transition from its current state to its next state.
-All state transitions in a state machine are due to these events; state cannot change unless some stimulus (the event) causes it to change.
+To learn more, read the events section in our introduction to statecharts.

 const timerEvent = {